rolandtritsch/benthos-playground/README.md

 Stuff to see ...

 * `mapping` - do a simple mapping
-  * and also show how to read json, protobuf and base64 encoded files
+  * And also show how to read json, protobuf and base64 encoded files
 * `dedupe` - do a simple dedupe
   * Note: Because we read directly from json files AND we are converting from protobuf AND we are using `content().hash()` as a